-Per California requirements, Campbell Union School District is tracking vaccination records of employees to ensure compliance of our Safe Re-entry Plan.
-We are requesting the date you were vaccinated for COVID-19 to provide quarantine instructions should there be an exposure to COVID-19.
+Per California requirements, Campbell Union School District is tracking vaccination records of employees to ensure compliance of our COVID-19 Prevention Plan.
+We are requesting the date you were vaccinated and boosted (if eligible) for COVID-19 to provide quarantine instructions should there be an exposure to COVID-19.

-If you have been fully vaccinated and have not contacted Human Resources, please do so.
+If you have been fully vaccinated and boosted (if eligible) and have not contacted Human Resources, please do so.

-When notifying Human Resources, please provide the date in which you were fully vaccinated (either the two-dose or one-dose COVID-19 vaccine).
+When notifying Human Resources, please provide the date in which you were fully vaccinated (either the two-dose or one-dose COVID-19 vaccine) and boosted (if eligible).